The PC-9/A is a critical part of all Air Force pilot training.

 The PC-9/A is also based at RAAF Base East Sale where the aircraft is used to teach qualified RAAF pilots to become flying instructors.
 Qualified instructors who conduct this course are eligible to fly with the Roulettes, RAAF’s elite formation aerobatic display team.

-There are also four modified PC-9/A (F) aircraft in grey paintwork fitted with smoke grenade dispensers for target marking.
-These aircraft are based at RAAF Base Williamtown, near Newcastle, and are used to train ADF Joint Terminal Attack Controllers (JTACs, formerly forward air controllers), who coordinate air support to troops on the ground.
+There are four modified PC-9/A (Forward Air Control variant) aircraft in grey paintwork fitted with smoke grenade dispensers for target marking.
+These aircraft are based at RAAF Base Williamtown, to train ADF Joint Terminal Attack Controllers (JTACs, formerly forward air controllers), who coordinate air support to troops on the ground.